State-based Modal Logics for Free Choice: Conclusion

 \section{Conclusion}

 In this paper, we presented natural deduction axiomatizations for $\BSML$ and the two extensions we introduced, $\BSMLI$ ($\BSML$ with the global/inquisitive disjunction $\intd$) and $\BSMLO$ ($\BSML$ with the novel emptiness operator $\OC$).
 We also proved the expressive completeness of the two extensions: $\BSMLI$ is expressively complete for the class of all state properties invariant under bounded bisimulation; $\BSMLO$ for the class of all union-closed state properties invariant under bounded bisimulation.
-We conclude by listing some possible directions for further investigation.
+We conclude by noting an additional preliminary result known to us, and listing possible directions for further investigation.

 We saw that \BSML is union closed but not expressively complete for union-closed properties.
-It is an open question whether \BSML is expressively complete for some natural class of state properties.
+It appears, however, that one can find a different natural class of state properties for which \BSML \emph{is} complete: according to a very recent unpublished result \cite{aknudstorp2024}, \BSML is complete for the class of all properties $\PPP$ such that $\PPP$ is invariant under bounded bisimulation, union-closed, and also \emph{convex}, where $\PPP$ is convex if $[(M,s)\in \PPP$ and $(M,t)\in \PPP$ and $t\subseteq u\subseteq s ]$ implies $(M,u)\in\PPP$.

 The semantics of the quantifiers in first-order dependence logic are analogous to the semantics of the modalities used in modal dependence logic, which are distinct from the \BSML-modalities $\Di$ and $\Bo$.
-Defining first-order quantifiers whose semantics are analogous to those of $\Di$ and $\Bo$ may result in first-order state-based logics with interesting properties.
+Defining first-order quantifiers whose semantics are analogous to those of $\Di$ and $\Bo$ may yield first-order state-based logics with interesting properties.

 In inquisitive semantics, the global disjunction $\intd$ is used to model the meanings of questions.
 Similarly, in the context of the extension $\BSMLI$, this disjunction might allow one to model questions and their interaction with free choice phenomena \ref{ex:qfc}, and to arrive at a full account of examples of overt free choice cancellation \ref{ex:sluice}, which were left open in \cite{aloni2022}.